python/devguide/gitbootcamp.rst

    desire a different approach.

-In this section, we'll go over some commonly used Git commands that are relevant to CPython's workflow.
+In this section, we will go over some commonly used Git commands that are relevant to CPython's workflow.

 .. contents::